breatheco-de/content/src/content/lesson/event-driven-programming.md

 ## Event Driven Programming

-Working with events is a totally new way of **controlling the flow of an application.**  It is the first time that your code will not be executed in a linear flow which is how JavaScript is generally programmed to execute, from the first line of code to the last.
+Working with events is a totally new way of **controlling the flow of an application.**  It is the first time that your code will not be executed in a linear flow, which is how JavaScript is generally programmed to execute, from the first line of code to the last.

 Instead, your code will now be executed **asynchronously** (i.e. some pieces of code will not work when the rest of the surrounding code is being executed, but only when they are explicitly triggered).
 Who knows what comes first?

 ### What is an Event?

 An event is something that happens during the runtime of your web application!
-Such as **clicking** on a button, **pressing** a key on the keyboard, **hovering** a `div` with your mouse, etc.
+Such as **clicking** on a button, **pressing** a key on the keyboard, **hovering** a `<div>` with your mouse, etc.

 Your job as a developer is to prepare for those events and define **handler functions** - the actions that are going to be handling each event.